 ABOUT PARE

 We got our start in interior design and the humanities.
 How humans structure spaces to inhabit themselves fully, and how we make sense of the world holistically.
-After working together on a project and spending a long time reimagining a deeply grounded and forward-looking design practice, Steffany founded PARE, and Peter followed shortly behind.
-The resulting collaboration—grounded as much in ideas as in the material world—has found resonance with clients, collaborators, and fellow travelers alike.
+After spending a long time reimagining a deeply grounded and forward-looking design practice, Steffany founded PARE.
+The resulting journey—grounded as much in ideas as in the material world—has found resonance with clients, collaborators, and fellow travelers alike.

 STEFFANY HOLLINGSWORTH, FASID